 The story unfolds as Sir Cole relays the story of a crone who told him he must fulfill his quest if he wants to return home to see his brother get knighted.
 However, Cole (Josh Whitehouse) doesn't know what that is.
 Over the next five days, Cole adapts to life in the 21st century as the two of them try to get ready for Christmas and work out the quest.
 SPOILER ALERT: Brooke is the quest.
 To be fair, you can see that coming from a million miles so it's not really a spoiler!

 So what does The Knight Before Christmas offer that other holiday movies don't?
 Not much to be honest.
 Beautiful loveless leading lady – tick.
 Handsome, kind and perfect love interest – tick.
 Snow, lots of snow – tick.
 Saccharine oozing out of the tv screen – tick.
 The all-important happy ending – tick.
 All the components for a pretty formulaic Christmas flick.

 But for all of that predictability, it was still good.
 Ish.
-The cast is great and the acting is well above par for these types of churned out festive treats.
+Like A Cinderella Story: A Christmas Wish, the cast is great and the acting is well above par for these types of churned out festive treats.
 However, there are parts sooooo cheesy that even my nine-year-old begged me to skip through them citing that the cringe was just too much.
 If you're into Christmas movies, you will undoubtedly love it.
 If they're not your thing, The Knight Before Christmas won't change your mind.